Women in water governance, TROSA Project

 Transboundary Rivers of Asia (TROSA)

 RUWDUC’s Transboundary Rivers of Asia (TROSA) project provides water filtration systems to communities with limited and uncertain access to potable water.
-TROSA has also established disaster alert systems in vulnerable communities in response to the increasingly consistent—yet unpredictable—weather patterns associated with climate change.
-The project emphasizes the training and participation of women as managers of the disaster alert systems and leaders in water resource management throughout four districts along the Mahakali and Jogbudha rivers.
+In response to the increasingly unpredictable weather patterns caused by climate change, TROSA has also established disaster alert systems in vulnerable communities.

 Photo Credit: RUWDUC